simjunheng/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

+* is a coach managing a team of players
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of players
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* needs to keep track of administrative tasks
+* can help enhance decision-making during games instantaneously

+**Value proposition**: helps busy sports coaches organise their overwhelming lists of contacts and messy weekly schedules, and provides them with a platform to visualise defensive and offensive plays as the game unfolds

 ### User stories